furjac/FG_8085-simulator/README.md

 - **Branch Group**: JMP, JNZ, JZ, CALL, RET, etc.
 - **Stack, I/O, and Machine Control Group**: PUSH, POP, IN, OUT, EI, DI, etc.

-For a complete list of instructions and their opcodes, visit the [Help Page](http://localhost:5000/help).
+For a complete reference of all 256 instructions (including undocumented ones) with their opcodes, machine codes, and descriptions, visit the [Machine Code Reference](http://localhost:5000/machine-code) page.

 ## 🧩 Example Programs